-- (1) Upon a sworn written complaint by any person in a form prescribed by the Ethics Office, and which can be supported by the Ethics Office through a showing of reasonable articulable suspicion; - (2) Upon internal determination by the Ethics Office, supported by reasonable articulable suspicion, that a matter involving abuse of authority in the exercise of official duties or while acting under color of office, substantial misconduct, (such as gross mismanagement, gross waste of funds, or a substantial violation of law, ordinance, or regulation), or conduct that undermines the independence or integrity reasonably expected of an official has occurred or is occurring;

-- (3) Upon request via Resolution by the Atlanta City Council; - (4) Upon request by the Mayor of the City of Atlanta via administrative order; - (5) Upon request of the Chief Transparency Officer; - (6) Upon receipt of an anonymous or non-sworn written complaint.
-Where a complaint is communicated anonymously, such complaint shall be made in good faith, and with veracity and sufficient specificity so as to provide salient and investigable facts which can be supported by the Ethics Office through a showing of reasonable articulable suspicion.
-The Ethics Office may require the anonymous complaint to be made in a manner and form that is intended only to obtain relevant facts related to the allegation, and that is not designed to reveal the identity of the complainant.
+- (1) Upon a sworn written complaint by any person in a form prescribed by the Ethics Office, and which can be supported by the Ethics Office through a showing of reasonable articulable suspicion; - (2) Upon internal determination by the Ethics Office, supported by reasonable articulable suspicion, that a matter involving abuse of authority in the exercise of official duties or while acting under color of office, substantial misconduct, (such as gross mismanagement, gross waste of funds, or a substantial violation of law, ordinance, or regulation), or conduct that undermines the independence or integrity reasonably expected of an official has occurred or is occurring; - (3) Upon request via Resolution by the Atlanta City Council; - (4) Upon request by the Mayor of the City of Atlanta via administrative order; - (5) Upon request of the Chief Transparency Officer; - (6) Upon receipt of an anonymous or non-sworn written complaint.
+Where a complaint is communicated anonymously, such complaint shall be reasonably believed to have been made in good faith, and with veracity and sufficient specificity so as to provide salient and investigable facts which can be supported by the Ethics Office through a showing of reasonable articulable suspicion.
+The Ethics Office may require the anonymous complaint to be made in a manner and form that is intended only to obtain relevant facts related to the allegation, and that is not designed to reveal the identity of the complainant; or - (7) Upon receipt of a complaint via complaint intake system managed by the Ethics Officer pursuant to this Article.